phvu/guice-property/README.md

     I am on fooooooooo:342456456

+## FAQ

+1. **How to use this in my project?**

+    It is up to you.
+You can copy the classes and freely modify it.
+    However, I would recommend to make this into a separated module, as it will be easier if you need to shade some dependencies (notably Guice and Guava).

+2. **What if I have some other classes to be injected with Guice?**

+    Be aware that you can create an Injector from multiple Module:

+        val injector = Guice.createInjector(new PropertyModule, new YourModule...)

 # References

 Inspired by [this](http://beust.com/weblog/2013/07/12/flexible-configuration-with-guice/), I wanted to re-make the whole project in Scala, but there are some limitation in the way Scala handle annotations, so I had to resorted back to Java.